Black hole growth and AGN feedback under clumpy accretion: Method

 \subsection{Clumpy Accretion model}

 The key modification to the black hole treatment in this paper is the incorporation of unresolved high-density gas clouds.

 \citet{GaborBournaud2013} found that the accretion of high-density clouds of gas could be the dominant factor is black hole growth (at least among gas-rich, high-z galaxies), based on isolated galaxy simulations with 6pc resolution.
 Because these clouds of gas are only $\sim 100-300$ pc in radius, they remain unresolved in the majority of cosmological simulations.
 To investigate the effect of using resolution more typical for cosmological runs, we re-ran the M4f50 run from \citet{GaborBournaud2013} at the lower resolution of 100pc.
 In Figure \ref{fig:resolutioncompare} we show the comparison between the 6pc resolution (black) and 100 pc resolution (red) runs.
 On few-timestep scales, the high-resolution simulation exhibits more variation, as may be expected.
 In addition to the general variability, we note two main differences.
 First, the high-resolution simulation has several periods of high accretion on the order of 5-10 Myr.
 Second, in the absence of these accretion events, the low-resolution simulation tends to accrete more rapidly, by a factor of $\sim 2.5-3$.
+This increased accretion in the low-resolution run is seen most clearly in the upper panel of Figure \ref{fig:resolutioncompare} between 190-210 Myr and 220-235 Myr, where the red (low resolution) is clearly significantly higher than the black (high resolution), except during a clump accretion event.
 In the bottom panel of Figure \ref{fig:resolutioncompare} we show the black hole growth for both the high- (black) and low- (red) resolution runs.
 Here we see that the short accretion events contributing the majority of the black hole growth in the high-resolution simulation are missed in the low-resolution run, leaving the black hole at a much smaller final mass.